axibase/atsd/schema.md

 ## Series

-Time Series (or just Series) is a time-indexed array of measurements, each described with a timestamp, a numeric value, and a textual annotation.
+Time Series (or just Series) is a time-indexed array of measurements, each described with a timestamp and a numeric value or a text annotation.

 ```elm
 date         time       value   annotation